roberttidey/RPi_Cam_Web_Interface/README.md

 Install script now has an update command which will just update raspimjpeg and the web folder.
 No config files are changed.
 Boxing mode added to select whether off/inline/background

+March 22nd 2015
+Time lapse conversion runs in background and has editable command.